rcman/BPI-F3/README.md

 More to added soon<br>
 ## Booting Ubuntu RISC-V
 <br>
+Insert a blank SD Card in your machine<br>

-Copying Ubuntu onto the SD-card
+Copying Ubuntu onto the SD-card<br>
-Download the Ubuntu live install server image and flash it onto your sdcard using:
+Download the Ubuntu live install server image and flash it onto your sdcard using:<br>

-zcat ubuntu-23.10-live-server-riscv64.img.gz | sudo dd of=/dev/sdX bs=1M conv=fsync
+zcat ubuntu-23.10-live-server-riscv64.img.gz | sudo dd of=/dev/sdX bs=1M conv=fsync<br>
 You will have to replace /dev/sdX by the actual device name of your SD card.
-Please, be especially cautious not to overwrite the wrong drive as this cannot be undone.
+Please, be especially cautious not to overwrite the wrong drive as this cannot be undone.<br>
 <br>
 Download Ubuntu RISC-V Server Image from Ubuntu
 <br>